xaturingAI/TimelessOS/README.md

 # TimelessOS
-A vibecode OS, that I'm working on hand coding out  once i have the basic layout of the kernel made in Odin
+A vibe code OS, that I'm working on hand coding out  once i have the basic layout of the kernel made in Odin

 TimelessOS